 There are four key areas of strategic focus being developed and progressed by West Midlands Rail.
 The model below illustrates each of these strategic themes.

 The Single Network Vision (SNV) stands for WMR's aspiration to be recognised as the country's best region for rail, characterised by widespread innovation, an intuitive and resilient network, and collaborative working between all interested parties.
-WMR aims to achieve this by creating a consistently high standard of customer experience and service delivery across the rail network in the West Midlands, regardless of the identity of the service provider or geographical location.
+WMR aims to achieve this by creating a consistently high standards of customer experience and service delivery across the rail network in the West Midlands.

 The West Midlands rail network contributes significantly to the region's economic, social and environmental wellbeing.
 It provides access to employment and education, links businesses to suppliers and customers, provides access to retail and leisure facilities, and reduces congestion and contributes to a more sustainable, lower carbon economy.
 However, despite the correlation between rail and economic growth, local influence in rail services in the West Midlands has historically been low.